Ask a COVID-19 Question

 Global Health Advisory:

-The Department of State advises U.S. citizens to reconsider travel abroad due to the global impact of COVID-19.
+The Department of State advises U.S. citizens to avoid all international travel due to the global impact of COVID-19.
 Many areas throughout the world are now experiencing COVID-19 outbreaks and taking action that may limit traveler mobility, including quarantines and border restrictions.
 Even countries, jurisdictions, or areas where cases have not been reported may restrict travel without notice.
 Read More

-- Zimbabwe has 11 confirmed coronavirus (COVID-19) cases and three deaths.
+- Zimbabwe has 56 confirmed coronavirus (COVID-19) cases and four deaths.

 Government of Zimbabwe Lockdown

-- The government initiated a 21-day nationwide lockdown on Monday, March 30.
-The measure is intended to slow the spread of COVID-19 and requires all public activities to cease and most commercial enterprises to close, with exceptions for certain food and fuel vendors as well as health-related facilities and other essential services.
+- The government began a nationwide lockdown on March 30, which was slightly eased and extended indefinitely on May 16.
+The measure is intended to slow the spread of COVID-19 and requires public activities to cease and informal markets to close, with exceptions for certain food and fuel vendors as well as health-related facilities.
+People are required to wear face masks in public.

-- The public is strongly encouraged to remain in their homes during the 21-day lockdown and to practice physical distancing when it is necessary to obtain food and fuel.
+- The public is strongly encouraged to remain in their homes, wash hands frequently, practice physical distancing, and wear face masks when it is necessary to obtain food and fuel.

 Entry and Exit Requirements: